 GitHub

-Drop-in replacement for certstream-server.
-Streams via WebSocket, SSE, and TCP.
-Server-side filtering, 60+ CT logs, handles 50K+ concurrent clients.
+Drop-in replacement for certstream-server and certstream-server-go.
+Stream certificates via WebSocket, SSE, and TCP.
+Monitor 60+ Certificate Transparency logs with 50K+ concurrent clients.

 docker run -d -p 8080:8080 reloading01/certstream-server-rust:latest